 Scammers sometimes pose as debt collectors and collection agencies and try to get consumers to pay them.
 These scam artists often use abusive and harassing tactics to frighten you into providing bank and other personal information while you falsely believe that you're paying real debts.

 It can be difficult to distinguish between a legitimate collection agency and a scammer.
 So, be alert for red flags indicating the collection call you've received probably isn't from a legitimate collection agency.
 Pay attention to these warning signs if you get a call from an alleged debt collector to avoid becoming the next victim.

 The scam is straightforward.
 Scammers will call consumers to collect debts, posing as real collection agencies.
 Often, the scammers will have already accessed your personal information through identity theft or by obtaining your credit report.
 By doing this, they will often appear to be "collecting" debts that you actually owe, making the scam seem very believable.

-If you're convinced that the caller is in fact not a legitimate collection agency, the best thing you can do is ignore the calls.
+If you're convinced that the caller is, in fact, not a legitimate collection agency, the best thing you can do is ignore the calls.
 Scammers want quick turnaround and easy prey.
-If you won't respond, they will move on to someone who will.
+If you don't respond, they'll move on to someone who will.

 However, once scammers believe that you're frightened or convinced that you owe the debt to them—and once they know you'll answer the phone when they call—they see you as a target and won't let up.

 If you suspect you're a scam victim, you may report it to the Federal Trade Commission (877-FTC-HELP).
 If you're receiving harassing calls from a legitimate debt collector, consider talking to an attorney to find out what you should do in your particular circumstances.